scobru/shogun-relay/README.md

 ### Accessing the UI

-1. Start the server using `npm start`
+1. Start the server using `yarn start`
 2. Open your browser and navigate to `http://localhost:8765` (or your configured HOST:PORT)
 3. You will be presented with the NoDom-powered management interface
 4. Use the admin credentials from your config.json to log in